chronot1995/cumulus-its-centralized/README.md

-## cumulus-its-symmetric
+## ezdemo

 ## UPDATES:

 2/12/2019:
- - Updated to Cumulus Linux 3.7.3
+ - Updated to Cumulus Linux 3.7.5
- - Updated Ansible to 2.7.5
+ - Updated Ansible to 2.7.10

 ### Summary: